rob-luke/Neuroimaging.jl/docs/src/assr/examples.md

 the signal will be examined.
 An increase in stimulus locked activity is expected at the modulation rate and harmonics, but not other frequencies.

+A standard ASSR analysis is performed.
+After an introduction to the data structure, a high pass filter is applied, the signal is referenced to Cz, epochs are extracted then combined in to sweeps, then finally an f-test is applied to the sweep data in the frequency domain.
+For futher details on analysis see:

+* Picton, Terence W. Human auditory evoked potentials.
+Plural Publishing, 2010.

+* Luke, Robert, Astrid De Vos, and Jan Wouters.
+"Source analysis of auditory steady-state responses in acoustic and electric hearing."
+NeuroImage 147 (2017): 568-576.

+* Luke, Robert, et al. "Assessing temporal modulation sensitivity using electrically evoked auditory steady state responses."
+Hearing research 324 (2015): 37-45.

 ## Read data